 Last Saturday I visited Lancaster Mercedes in Ipswich, an hour later I left with a beautifully designed and engineered German machine.
-But this wasn’t a AMG SLK, this was the ‘smart ebike’.
+But this wasn’t an AMG SLK, this was the ‘smart e-bike’.

-The additional weight of the rear hub mounted electric motor is negated by the omission of rear seat stays instead providing additional support via meatier chain stays.
-The cross bar is intelligently designed by provide amalgamating the traditional ‘male’ and ‘female’ crossbars, which gives the bike kerbside appeal.
-The seat is less comfortable than the wide, soft and shock aborbed Sparta, instead providing a narrow functional seat, pleasingly designed with the same care as the rest of the bike.
-The handlebars are mounted using a non standard fixture with integrated gear changer.
+The additional weight of the rear hub-mounted electric motor is negated by the omission of the rear seat stays instead providing additional support via meatier chainstays.
+The crossbar is intelligently designed by amalgamating the traditional ‘male’ and ‘female’ crossbars, which gives the bike kerbside appeal.
+The seat is less comfortable than the wide, soft and shock absorbed Sparta, instead of providing a narrow functional seat, pleasingly designed with the same care as the rest of the bike.
+The handlebars are mounted using a non-standard fixture with integrated gear changer.
 The wheels use a very interesting spoke arrangement with multi-function tyres which are comfortable both on and off road.
-The pedals have a very nice anti-slip inserts which work surprising well by doing away with either metal or dimpled plastic which you will have felt crashing into your shins on other bikes.
+The pedals have very nice anti-slip inserts which work surprising well by doing away with either metal or dimpled plastic which you will have felt crashing into your shins on other bikes.
 The bike has integrated led lights and front and back which are switched on whenever the bike is in use (which I think is a really good idea).
-However you can switch them off to conserve energy by long pressing the power button after powering up the bike.
+However, you can switch them off to conserve energy by long pressing the power button after powering up the bike.

-The bike is an pedelec style machine, meaning it is assisted rather than 100% powered by the onboard 250w motor.
-Like the Sparta, the smart ebike requires you to pedal in order to provide assistance.
-The bike has a nylon drive belt rather than a oily chain and braking is provided by hydraulic assisted discs.
-This are insanely good breaks, I know from experience as they were SO good, I was nearly catapulted over the handle bars when pulling up too quickly.
+The bike is a pedelec style machine, meaning it is assisted rather than 100% powered by the onboard 250w motor.
+Like Sparta, the smart e-bike requires you to pedal in order to provide assistance.
+The bike has a nylon drive belt rather than an oily chain and braking is provided by hydraulic assisted discs.
+These are insanely good breaks, I know from experience as they were SO good, I was nearly catapulted over the handlebars when pulling up too quickly.
 The bike is charged using what looks very much like a laptop charger!
-But it does a great job and doesn’t run as hot as the Sparta.
+But it does a great job and doesn’t run as hot as Sparta.

 The bike power is controlled (in this models case) by a digital unit mounted in the centre of the handlebars, this provides information on current speed, average speed, odometer and trip distance.
 It also provides an on/off button and power increase/decrease buttons.